spryker-community/oskar-vision-pro/OskarVisionPro/README.md

 # Setup
-To setup this project you will need to fulfill some setps:
+To setup this project you will need to fulfill some steps:
 1. Make sure you have an Apple Silicon Macbook (or iMac)
 2. Install [XCode](https://developer.apple.com/xcode/)
 3. Install the Apple Vision Pro Simulator within XCode